curioswitch/pyvoy/README.md

 ## Features

-- ASGI applications
-- WSGI applications with worker threads
+- ASGI and WSGI applications
+- Worker threads for both, can be useful with free-threaded Python for ASGI
 - A complete, battle-tested HTTP stack - it's just Envoy
   - Includes full HTTP protocol support, with HTTP/2 trailers and HTTP/3
-- Any Envoy configuration features such as load shedding can be integrated as normal
+- Any Envoy configuration features can be integrated as normal
+  - It can be more performant to offload features like CORS or content encoding to Envoy
 - Auto-restart on file change and IDE debugging for development

 ## Limitations